fatmaadam-lab/simple-streamlit-app/README.md

 ## Deploying your app (Easy and Free)
 Step 2.
-Set up an account on <a href="https://streamlit.io/community" >Community Cloud </a>
+Set up an account on <a href="https://streamlit.io/community" >Community Cloud </a> <br>
 Step 3.
-Connect your account to GitHub
+Connect your account to GitHub <br>
 Step 4.
-Create a GitHub repo of your app
+Create a GitHub repo of your app <br>
 Step 5.
-Deploy your app in a few clicks
+Deploy your app in a few clicks <br>